glennmckechnie/weewx-mesowx/README.md

 The polling interval sets the refresh time in seconds (converted to milliseconds) 60 is the default.
 I use 20 for the 1-wire setup.
 It's up to you and your station.

+skip_loop sets the time allowed between loop packets.
+If you get them every 2 seconds and you want to change that to every 20 seconds, then the 2 becomes 20.
+If you already get them every 20 seconds, then the default value of 2 seconds will have no affect.
+Leave it or increase it if 20 seconds is still too frequent.
+It's your choice.

 The data_limit is the number of hours of records to keep in the raw database, anything older than that are deleted.
+It is also used in the 24-hour range.
+If you opt for 48 then it should display 48 hours of raw records (rather than the default of 24-Hours)

     # Options for extension 'mesowx'